van4956/bot_05_editor_thinker/README.md

 # Editor Thinker

-*Telegram-бот для редактирования и управления текстовыми сообщениями с использованием GPT.*
+A Telegram bot for editing and managing text messages using GPT.

-## Возможности
+## Features

-- ✍️ Редактирование текста с помощью GPT
+- ✍️ Text editing using GPT
-- 🎤 Транскрибация голосовых сообщений в текст
+- 🎤 Voice message transcription to text
-- 📝 Исправление грамматики и пунктуации
+- 📝 Grammar and punctuation correction
-- 🔄 Переформулирование текста
+- 🔄 Text rephrasing
-- 📨 Отправка сообщений в каналы
+- 📨 Sending messages to channels

-## Требования
+## Requirements
 - Python 3.9+
 - aiogram 3.x
-- OpenAI API ключ
+- OpenAI API key